larantt/clasp410tobiastarsh/README.md

 This repository contains the classwork and lab work for CLaSP 410 (Fall 2024)

-This repository is structured as follows:
+The repository is structured as follows:

 ```
 CLASP410TOBIASTARSH